mozilla/kitsune/docs/localization.md

     $ mkdir -p locale/fa-IR/LC_MESSAGES
     $ python manage.py merge

-Then add \'fa-IR\' to SUMO_LANGUAGES in settings.py and make sure there is an entry in lib/languages.json (if not, add it).
+Then add 'fa-IR' to SUMO_LANGUAGES in settings.py and make sure there is an entry in lib/languages.json (if not, add it).

 And finally, add a migration with: